Bendy and the Ink Machine: Reception

-VGCultureHQ considered the game's chapter lengths "too short" and without a "fair balance", considering that it could be completed in four hours, considering that the first and final chapters could be "finished in just under a half-hour", while the other three chapters "may take longer".
-According to Hely on Horror, the first chapter serves as a "tutorial", as guides the player to "interact with the environment and solve simple puzzles", the second chapter is where combat is introduced, but it considered that the third chapter is where players are thrown into the action.
-Steven Asarch of Player.One considered the third chapter's task list as a "lazy attempt for developers to pad the game without adding any additional content", and that if future chapters could focus more on the characters development, "they could've truly be masterpieces".
+VGCultureHQ complained that the game's chapter lengths were "too short" and without a "fair balance", considering that it could be completed in four hours; the first and final chapters could be "finished in just under a half-hour", while the other three chapters "may take longer".
+According to Hely on Horror, the first chapter serves as a "tutorial", as it guides the player to "interact with the environment and solve simple puzzles", the second chapter is where combat is introduced, but the third chapter is where players are thrown into the action.
+Steven Asarch of Player.One felt the third chapter's task list to be a "lazy attempt for developers to pad [the] game for length without adding any additional content", and that if future chapters focused more on character development, "they could truly be masterpieces".

 The game has been frequently compared with BioShock, due to, according to PlayStation LifeStyle, the game having an "antique style".
-Nintendo Life also considered the motives of having a BioShock vibe in the game due to "the revelations that are made of Henry's past to the retro aesthetic that clings to every corner of the game's dilapidated setting".
+Nintendo Life noted similarities to the feeling of BioShock, from "the revelations that are made of Henry's past to the retro aesthetic that clings to every corner of the game's dilapidated setting".
 However, it also compared it to Resident Evil, and Outlast, considering it a "fusion".
 The game was also compared with Cuphead and Epic Mickey, for their homages to "rubber hose" animation and the style of 20th-century cartoons.